Jonjump/dcp/README.md

 # dcp
 Copy bulk data to/from databases, csv, Excel.

 I wanted a utility to move data between various places, without having to write code or document schemas.
 It works as a library, or via the command line tool.
+It does that by reading what schema information is available from the source and target and converting where necessary.

 Thanks to making use of good libraries, on a decent network you should move several thousand lines a second.